 Design calculations require the application of approved materials and cross-section properties.
 When calculations are used to define the structural performance of a truss assembly, the structural performance may be verified by full-scale test.
-However, when the structural performance cannot be determined by calculation, the structural performance must be determined by test.
-Appendix 2 of this Standard provides guidance for both component and full-scale load tests.
+When the structural performance cannot be determined by calculation, the structural performance must be determined by test.
+AISI S921 provides guidance for full-scale load tests.